SalahiErensel/Countdown-Timer/README.md

-A Countdown Timer which counts down from my graduation date and I developed that app with HTML , CSS and JavaScript
+A Countdown Timer which counts down from my graduation date and developed with HTML, CSS and JavaScript